pfistfl/pfistfl.github.io/content/research/index.md

 # Research Interests (Future)

 In the future, I would like to explore several direction at the intersection of Algorithmic Fairness and AutoML.
 If you are interested in collaborating, get in [contact](/contact)!

-I have written out a few areas I'd like to conduct research on in the future below.
+There are several areas I'd like to do research on in the future:

-* Interactive AutoML systems that guide users to fair models
+* L(L)M's / Foundation models for data beyond text and image
-* Fairness-aware AutoML systems
+* Interactive and Fairness-aware AutoML systems
-* Causality- & Fairness-aware AutoML
+* Causality- & fairness-aware AutoML
-* Neural-Network based AutoML systems for tabular data.
 * Integrating AutoML and Causality
-* Better and more realistic benchmarks for asynchronous & noisy HPO/NAS.
+* Better and more realistic benchmarks for asynchronous & noisy HPO/NAS

 # Previous Work